winitzki/sofp/README.md

 On the other hand, books such as ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not explain the algebraic laws that support the mathematical structures (such as applicative or monadic functors).

-The only existing AFTT textbook aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
+The only existing Scala-based AFTT textbook aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
 I intend to continue at about the same level but dig deeper into the foundations and at the same time give a wider range of examples.

 This tutorial series is therefore my attempt to delineate the proper scope of AFTT and to develop a rigorous yet clear and approachable presentation of the chosen material.